U.S. Federal Industrial Hemp Legislation

 On July 11, 2013 a new version of the Farm Bill, H.R.
 2642, passed the House by a vote of 216 to 208 and included the Polis hemp amendment.
 The bipartisan hemp amendment, which was introduced by Representatives Jared Polis (D-CO), Thomas Massie (R-KY), and Earl Blumenauer (D-OR) and passed by a vote of 225 to 200 on a previous version of the Farm Bill, survived and is part of the House version this time around.
 The amendment allows colleges and universities to grow hemp for academic and agricultural research purposes.
 It applies only to states where industrial hemp farming is already legal under state law.

-Please see our Federal Legislation page for more detailed information.
+Please see our Federal Legislation page for more detailed information on the Farm Bill.

 U.S. State Industrial Hemp Legislation

-To date, thirty-two states have introduced pro-hemp legislation and twenty have passed pro-hemp legislation.
+To date, thirty-three states and Puerto Rico have introduced pro-hemp legislation and twenty have passed pro-hemp legislation.

-Ten states have defined industrial hemp as distinct and removed barriers to its production: California, Colorado, Kentucky, Maine, Montana, North Dakota, Oregon, Vermont, Washington, and West Virginia.
+Ten states have defined industrial hemp as distinct and removed barriers to its production.
+These states will be able to take immediate advantage of the industrial hemp research and pilot program provision, Section 7606 of the Farm Bill: California, Colorado, Kentucky, Maine, Montana, North Dakota, Oregon, Vermont, Washington, and West Virginia.